lfenzo/lfenzo.github.io/content/experience/_index.md

 - Orchestrated ETL and Machine Learning pipelines with Apache Airflow.

 ##### Data Science Intern (Jan/2022 - Set/2022)
 Developed a price-elasticity modeling approach through Panel Data Regression and Supervised Machine Learning for products of a market-leading company in the civil construction sector.
-The developed modeling technique was applied to models in production to incorporate the behavior of market price dynamics and adjust item recommendations.
+This technique was applied to models in production to incorporate the behavior of market price dynamics and adjust item recommendations.

 ### [FAPESP - Fundação de Amparo à Pesquisa do Estado de São Paulo](https://fapesp.br/)
 ##### Researcher in Applied Machine Learning (Sep/2020 - Sep/2021)